-Initial and maintenance treatments would include the use of mechanical treatments, which would result in ground disturbance.
-The potential for mechanical treatments to violate water quality regulations or degrade water quality was evaluated in the PEIR (CalVTP Final PEIR Volume II Section 3.11.3, page 27-28).
-No Class I or Class II watercourses have been identified within the project sites; therefore, no Watercourse and Lake Protection Zones have been designated in the project area.
+Initial and maintenance treatments would include the use of mechanical and manual treatments, which would result in ground disturbance.
+The potential for mechanical and manual treatments to violate water quality regulations or degrade water quality was evaluated in the PEIR (CalVTP Final PEIR Volume II Section 3.11.3, page 27-28).
 Potential impacts are within the scope of the activities and impacts evaluated in the PEIR because the use of equipment and associated impacts to water quality are consistent with those analyzed in the PEIR.
-The centerline of Class III watercourses shall be flagged prior to operations where equipment could potentially cross a Class III due to project proximity and slope.
-Equipment exclusions zones of 25' for slopes less than 30% and 50' for slopes greater 30% shall be adhered too in this CalVTP.
-The project proponent will implement SPR GEO-1 through GEO-4, GEO-7, GEO-8, BIO-1, HAZ-1, and HYD-1 to avoid and minimize the risk of substantial degradation to surface or groundwater quality from mechanical treatment activities.
-The implemented SPR's include limitations to precipitation, soil saturation, and operable slopes, stabilizing disturbed soil and erosion monitoring, equipment maintenance, preliminary review of biological resources, and compliance with water quality regulations.
+Girl Scout Creek, a Class II watercourse, runs through the project area and is in proximity to some treatment areas, where the Watercourse and Lake Protection Zones shall be delineated and flagged with an appropriate buffer based on slope prior to operations.
+The centerline of Class III watercourses shall be flagged prior to operations where equipment could potentially cross a Class III due to treatment area proximity and slope.
+Equipment exclusion zones of 25-feet for slopes less than 30% and 50' for slopes greater 30% shall be adhered to in this CalVTP.
+The project proponent will implement SPR GEO-1 through GEO-4, GEO-7, GEO-8, BIO-1, HAZ-1, HYD-1 and HYD-4 to avoid and minimize the risk of substantial degradation to surface or groundwater quality from mechanical treatment activities.
 Based on avoidance measures and implementation of SPR's, the potential for this project to result in a violation of water quality standards or waste discharge requirements, degradation of surface and ground water quality, or conflict with or obstruct the Water Quality Control Plan would be less than significant.